 Gone are the days of every dad getting visitation of every other weekend from Friday to Sunday.
-Now, the Family Court considers multiple factors that affect your visitation schedule.
+Now, the Family Court considers multiple factors for your visitation schedule.

 Visitation schedules — also referred to as parenting schedules — are based on the best interests of the child.
 S.C.
 Code Ann.
 Section 63-15-240(B) provides a list of some of the factors the Family Court of South Carolina must consider when determining a child’s best interests.
 Let’s discuss some of them specifically.